Pedrooamaroo/LungRadiomics/README.md

 ## 🎯 Project Overview
 Lung cancer remains a leading cause of mortality, making early detection via Computer-Aided Diagnosis (CAD) critical.
 This project implements a robust machine learning pipeline using the **LIDC-IDRI** dataset (1018 patients) to distinguish between **Benign** and **Malignant** pulmonary nodules.

-Unlike standard CNN approaches, this project focuses on **Radiomics**—extracting quantifiable shape and texture features (2D and 3D) from CT scans—and rigorously testing feature selection strategies to maximize model explainability and performance.
+Unlike standard CNN approaches, this project focuses on **Radiomics**,extracting quantifiable shape and texture features (2D and 3D) from CT scans, and rigorously testing feature selection strategies to maximize model explainability and performance.

 ---